Daily

 Inverter Sizing

 Your inverter converts DC battery power to 120V AC for standard outlets.
-It needs to handle your peak simultaneous load — not your daily total consumption.
-The calculator sums all appliance wattages, applies a 1.25× safety factor, then rounds up to the nearest standard inverter size.
+It needs to handle your peak simultaneous load.
+The calculator sums all appliance wattages, applies a 1.25x safety factor, then rounds up to the nearest standard inverter size.

-Motor loads — well pumps, chest freezers, washing machines — draw 3–5× their rated wattage for a fraction of a second at startup.
+Motor loads (well pumps, chest freezers, washing machines) draw 3–5x their rated wattage for a fraction of a second at startup.
 This surge can trip an undersized inverter even when continuous power is within spec.
-When buying, check the inverter's surge rating alongside its continuous rating.
-Most quality units handle 2× continuous for several seconds.
+Check the inverter's surge rating alongside its continuous rating.
+Most quality units handle 2x continuous for several seconds.

 Inverter size = total peak load (W) × 1.25, rounded to next standard size